lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-17-building-a-deep-learning-pipeline-with-Keras.md

 safely the driver drove on the trip.

 This rule-based system works well but has two limitations.
-First, the database lookups took a lot of time (latency) and necessitated an always-online device.
+First, the database lookups take a lot of time (latency) and necessitate an always-online device.

-Second, all the code for the driver profiler was written in Python.
+Second, most of the code for the driver profiler is written in Python.
 Richard Jelbert, the CEO and co-founder of Inzura, wanted to deploy a version of the driver profiler on dashcams.
 However, dashcams are embedded systems that run C/C++.